kubeflow/training-operator/ADOPTERS.md

-# Adopters of Kubeflow Training Operator
+# Adopters of Kubeflow Trainer

-This page contains a list of organizations who are using Kubeflow Training Operator.
+This page contains a list of organizations who are using Kubeflow Trainer.
 If you'd like to be included here, please send a pull request which modifies this file.
 Please keep the list in alphabetical order.

 | Organization | Contact |
 | ------------ | ------- |